tawtheme/idms-djjs-org/PROJECT_STRUCTURE.md

 # Project Structure

-Complete folder structure and flow of the idms-djjs.org application.
+Complete folder structure and flow of the idms-djjs-org application.

 ```
 amazon-print/